 Further east along the coast is Skógafoss waterfall.
 Skógafoss is an incredibly picturesque sight.
 Tucked in a little gorge, the river Skógá tumbles down a 60-meter cliff before continuing down the landscape towards the Atlantic Ocean.
 Alongside the gorge, a staircase can take you to the shelf above the waterfall for stunning views.
 See if you can count your steps on your way up.

-We will hike an outlet glacier spawning from one of the largest glaciers in the country.
-After meeting our highly trained glacier guides and strapping on our safety and glacier equipment, including helmets, harnesses, crampons and ice axes we hike on the ice for an hour and a half.
+We will hike an outlet glacier spawning from the largest glacier in the country, Vatnajökull.
+After meeting our highly trained glacier guides and strapping on your safety and glacier equipment, including helmets, harnesses, crampons and ice axes we hike on the ice for an hour and a half.
 A spectacular experience and opportunity to learn more about this breathtaking and increasingly rare natural phenomena.
 Skaftafell area has been used as a filming location for many famous TV shows and films, such as Game of Thrones, Interstellar, James Bond, and others… Follow the steps of your favorite characters onto the glacier!

 Reynisfjara, the Black Sand Beach